CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 env:

-# secrets.GITHUB_TOKEN is a token automatically generated during GitHub Actions execution, no need to set it in Secrets, it has some GitHub Repo API Scopes permissions
+# secrets.GITHUB_TOKEN is automatically generated during GitHub Actions execution, no need to set manually in Secrets, it has some GitHub Repo API scopes

-# gh (GitHub) CLI needs to inject GH_TOKEN into ENV for permission to operate
+# gh (GitHub) CLI needs GH_TOKEN injected into ENV to have permission to operate

 # https://docs.github.com/en/actions/how-tos/security-for-github-actions/security-guides/use-github_token-in-workflows